RustyNova016/Alistral/docs/book/src/CommandLineHelp.md

 * `clear` — Remove all the listens in the database
 * `import-dump` — Load a listen dump from the website
+* `reload` —
 * `remap-msid` — Changes all the listens of a recording into another.
 Useful if LB mapped to a recording you never listened
-* `reload` —
 * `submit` —
+* `unlinked` — List all of your unlinked listens
-* `wrong-mapping` —
+* `wrong-mapping` — Try to find listens that have mapped to the wrong recordings